danepod/express-hypermedia/README.md

 * use a code editor like [Visual Studio Code](https://code.visualstudio.com/) which shows linting warnings for each opened file automatically

 ### Implementing a custom adapter for additional formats
-This library contains two adapters to create responses, one for [Siren](https://github.com/kevinswiber/siren) and the other for [Collection+JSON](http://amundsen.com/media-types/collection/format/).
+This library contains two adapters to create responses, one for Siren and the other for Collection+JSON.
 However, support for additional formats can be added through external adapters.
 By extending upon the `Entity`, `Provider` and `Action` classes, it is possible to implement other hypermedia formats.
-One example of this is the [HAL adapter](https://github.com/danepod/hal-adapter).
+One example of this is the HAL adapter mentioned above.

 ## See also
- * My [Wissenschaftliche Vertiefung](https://github.com/danepod/wissenschaftliche-vertiefung) (German) covering REST, hypermedia formats and the application of HATEOAS for APIs in the Web.
+ * My [Wissenschaftliche Vertiefung](https://danepod.github.io/wissenschaftliche-vertiefung/) (German) covering REST, hypermedia formats and the application of HATEOAS for APIs in the Web.
 The last chapter explains the rationale behind this project.

  * The [Bachelorarbeit (bachelor's thesis)](https://github.com/danepod/bachelorarbeit) (German) documenting this project.
 It is the final paper of my studies in the course of "Bachelor of Science Medieninformatik" at Hochschule Düsseldorf.